deepin-community/python3.12/Doc/glossary.rst

       See also :term:`binary file` for a file object able to read and write :term:`bytes-like objects <bytes-like object>`.

+   token

+      A small unit of source code, generated by the :ref:`lexical analyzer <lexical>` (also called the *tokenizer*).
+      Names, numbers, strings, operators,
+      newlines and similar are represented by tokens.

+      The :mod:`tokenize` module exposes Python's lexical analyzer.
+      The :mod:`token` module contains information on the various types of tokens.

    triple-quoted string
       A string which is bound by three instances of either a quotation mark (") or an apostrophe (').
 While they don't provide any functionality